 In the minimal extension of the SM, a scalar singlet is introduced and couples to the SM exclusively through $\lambda_s S^2 H^{\dagger} H$ interaction.
 This physical state of this singlet could be a DM as its decays is prevented by imposing a new Z2 symmetry.
 Such scenario was originally proposed in [337, 338] and has been thoroughly studied in details in [351, 352] after the Higgs discovery at the LHC.
-For a light (≤ 60 GeV) scalar DM of this model, one requires relatively large value of the portal coupling λ_s to acquire the proper relic abundance.
-As a result, this minimal model suffers from two mortal diseases: Higgs boson invisible decay branching ratio $BR(h \rightarrow SS)$ is nearly 100% and the cross-section for DM scattering off a nucleon is too large, exceeding the exclusion upper limit provided by LUX collaboration [87].
+For a light ($\leq 60 \text{ GeV}$) scalar DM of this model, one requires relatively large value of the portal coupling λ_s to acquire the proper relic abundance.
+As a result, this minimal model suffers from two mortal diseases: Higgs boson invisible decay BR $BR(h \rightarrow SS)$ is nearly 100% and the cross-section for DM scattering off a nucleon is too large, exceeding the exclusion upper limit provided by LUX collaboration [87].

 To cure both two issues, it appears that a second Higgs doublet is needed [11].
-The main idea is that if a second Higgs boson is present and interacts with the singlet DM, then the 125 GeV Higgs could be SM-like with a very small portal coupling to S (and therefore a small invisible branching ratio) while still producing a proper relic abundance, as the yet non-observed Higgs boson could be responsible for interactions with DM, with a relatively strong coupling to S even if the singlet DM S is very light (for instance the case of $m_S < 50$ GeV).
+The main idea is that if a second Higgs boson is present and interacts with the singlet DM, then the 125 GeV Higgs could be SM-like with a very small portal coupling to S (and therefore a small invisible BR) while still producing a proper relic abundance, as the yet non-observed Higgs boson could be responsible for interactions with DM, with a relatively strong coupling to S even if the singlet DM S is very light (for instance the case of $m_S < 50$ GeV).

 An economical example to accomplish this idea is to impose an extra \mathbb{Z}'2 symmetry on the second doublet, as a result one of the neutral components in this doublet would be a stable particle and could be play a role of DM.
-Such model in the literature is known as the inert doublet model (IDM) [353] and its phenomenology associated with Higgs boson and DM has been analyzed in earlier literatures [354-358].
-This model was also received recent attentions in the aspects of the electroweak phase transition [359] and LHC searches [360].
-Instead, we propose another solution and extend the two-Higgs-doublet model (2HDM) by adding a real gauge-singlet scalar, inheriting the Yukawa structure of the 2HDM.
+This model is known in the literature as the inert doublet model (IDM) [353] and its phenomenology associated with the Higgs boson and DM has been analyzed in earlier literatures [354-358].
+This model has also received recent attention with regard to aspects of the electroweak phase transition [359] and LHC searches [360].
+Instead, we propose another solution - namely we extend the 2HDM by adding a real gauge-singlet scalar, inheriting the Yukawa structure of the 2HDM.
 We term this extended model "2HDMS"2 [11], which has been studied earlier in [361-369] and also discussed in the frameworks of scale invariance [370].
 We introduce an extra \mathbb{Z}'2 symmetry under which S is the only odd field.
-Provided S does not acquire a vacuum expectation value (VEV), it is stable and thereby a possible DM candidate.
-The 2HDMS then contains three CP-even states, h and H ($m_h \leq m_H$) from the 2HDM sector and S, a CP-odd state, A, and a charged Higgs pair, H^{\pm} .
-The 2HDM context allows for increased flexibility for DM predictions as compared to adding an S to the one-doublet SM in that either h or H can be identified with the observed SM-like CP-even state at \sim 125.5 GeV while the other CP-even state and the A and H^{\pm} can provide additional channels for early-universe annihilation.
-Further, both of the CP-even states contribute to DM scattering and annihilation.
+Provided S does not acquire a vev, it is stable and thereby a possible DM candidate.
+The 2HDMS then contains three \mathcal{CP} -even states, h and $H (m_h \leq m_H)$ from the 2HDM sector and S, a \mathcal{CP} -odd state, A, and a charged Higgs pair, H^{\pm} .
+The 2HDM context allows for increased flexibility for DM predictions as compared to adding an S to the one-doublet SM in that either h or H can be identified with the observed SM-like \mathcal{CP} -even state at ~ 125.5 GeV while the other \mathcal{CP} -even state and the A and H^{\pm} can provide additional channels for early-universe annihilation.
+Further, both of the \mathcal{CP} -even states contribute to DM scattering and annihilation.